Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 | Whenever the Warrior ends their turn with 0 Stamina, they regain 1 Stamina.
 |
 | **Uproot**
-| The Warrior may attack empty squares at 1 Stamina cost, creating rough terrain which takes twice as much Speed to move through.
+| The Warrior may attack empty squares at 1 Stamina cost, creating :term:`rough terrain`.
 Characters burrowed within the terrain take 2 damage and are forced to surface.

 Rank 3
 ~~~~~~